How to Enable Domain Privacy

 - Locate the domain you wish to update and click More.

-- Click the Domain Privacy tab from the left-side menu.
+Alternatively, you can also click Domain Privacy from the left-side menu.

 - On the Domain Privacy page, you can choose the following actions: